renpy/renpy/sphinx/source/language_basics.rst

        trebuchet2_range

-    Variables beginning with _ are reserved for Ren'Py's use, and shouldn't be used by user code.
+    Variables beginning with _ are reserved for Ren'Py's use, and shouldn't be used by creators.

 :dfn:`Field Access`
     Python modules and objects have fields, which can be accessed